-Context - 20 of 26 cash receipts tested were not deposited within 1 business day of receipt
+Context - 18 of 25 cash receipts tested were not deposited within 1 business day of receipt

 Cause - Historically receipts for events were deposited within the time constraints of the Authority's staff.
+New procedures were implement midyear during fiscal year 2011 to be incompliance with state laws.
+However, the procedures were not consistently applied.